An Overview of a Sternoclavicular Joint Sprain

 Sprains to the sternoclavicular (SC) joint are often referred to as shoulder sprains.
 However, shoulder sprains can affect various structures within the shoulder joint.
 A sternoclavicular joint sprain is a distinct injury that is not as common as other sprains that can occur within the joint.
 An SC joint sprain is usually caused when the chest makes impact with an object or force, such as hitting the steering wheel during an automobile accident or a tackle during a football game.
 A sternoclavicular joint sprain involves a tear of the ligaments that make up this region of the shoulder.
-Dr. Peter Millett, proudly serving patients in the greater Vail, Aspen and Denver, Colorado communities, specializes in diagnosing and treating shoulder pain and other troublesome symptoms associated with an SC sprain.
+Dr. Peter Millett specializes in diagnosing and treating shoulder pain and other troublesome symptoms associated with an SC sprain.

 The SC joint is responsible for supporting the shoulder joint.
 It is also the main connection between the shoulder and arms.
 SC joint injuries are not as common as other structures of the shoulder, but injuries such as an SC sprain can occur during sporting activities or a fall.
 In the medical field, SC joint sprains are graded on a I to III scale: